GPS or Global Positioning System is a module used to position or track.

 Adding GPS to your Arduino has never been easier.
-Multiple GPS receivers attach easily to the shield, and with the example sketch (check below), you will be able to locate your exact position within a few meters.
+The EM406 plugs easily onto the shield, and with the example sketch, you will be able to locate your exact position within a few meters.
+Here’s where we are.
 GPS also gives you amazingly accurate time!